What is it all about?

 First instance

-By judgment of 25 November 2014, the General Court dismissed Simba Toys’ action
+In its judgment of November 25, 2014, the court dismissed Simba Toys’ action on the grounds

-reasoning that the type of cube in question does not contain a technical solution which prevents the protection of that form as a trade mark.
+that the cube shape in question did not contain a technical solution that would prevent this shape from being protected as a trademark.
 In particular, the Court took the view that the technical solution characteristic of the Rubik’s Cube did not arise from the characteristics of that shape, but at most from an invisible mechanism in the interior of the cube.

 Simba toys appealed against the judgment of the General Court to the Court of Justice.
 By judgment of 10 November 2016, the Court of First Instance annulled both the judgment of the General Court and the decision of EUIPO.
 In its judgment, the Court held, inter alia, that EUIPO and the General Court, in order to determine whether registration should have been refused because the type of cube at issue contained a technical solution, also included invisible functional elements of the functional elements of the form represented goods, such as their rotability.